Water Always Wins - Trailer

 The client wanted the experience to take place in the Las Vegas area, but not specify an exact neighborhood or intersection.
 Using Google Maps and Street View, we found an intersection that afforded us just the right space, obstacles, and backdrop we needed while remaining nondescript.

 To lock down timing and movement, we needed to pre-visualize the entire experience without expending exorbitant time and resources on animation renders.
-Using Unity we build our scene in VR, laying down scratch tracks for dialogue and blocking the movements from the exiting the freeway to the heroic helicopter rescue.
+Using Unity we built our scene in VR, laying down scratch tracks for dialogue and blocking the movements from exiting the freeway to the heroic helicopter rescue.

 While there are two characters on this journey, the driver’s POV is that of the viewer, so they are never seen or heard from.
 This made it exceedingly important for the passenger character to be well developed and believable.
 We needed to personify the “young invincible” audience we were trying to connect with, use this character to direct our attention to key action, and create an emotional connection that we risk tragically losing in the final moments of the experience.